sabatinim/sabatinim.github.io/_posts/2021-11-25-test_boundaries.md

 esac
 ```

-[Here](https://github.com/sabatinim/test-containers/tree/master/containers/client) you can see docker container configuration details.
+[Here](https://github.com/sabatinim/test-containers/tree/master/containers/client) you can see docker container
+configuration details.

-- **maven**: is the container where my kotlin test code is executes.
+- **maven**: is the container where my Kotlin test code is executed.

-All the CI pipeline is orchestrate from this bash script:
+All the CI pipeline is orchestrated from this bash script:

 ``` bash
 #!/bin/bash